mohammadeunus/mohammadeunus/README.md

 * Hunger/desire (helps to ship small iterative chunks of work 🐐).

 ```
-const opinion = " Embrace the challenge of the unknown, for what we perceive as 'hard' is merely a lack of familiarity.
-With a willingness to learn and persevere, we can conquer any task.
-In this vast universe, nothing is truly difficult, only the boundaries we create within our own minds.
-Break free from comfort and push through the barriers of perceived difficulty "
+const opinion = " Challenges are an opportunity for growth and transformation.
+Instead of being intimidated by the unknown or the perceived difficulty of a task, we can approach it with curiosity and an open mind.
+By embracing challenges, we can shrink our comfort zones and develop new skills and perspectives "
 const unpopularOpinion = () => console.log(opinion)

 unpopularOpinion()